mobmo423/flight_pipelines/README.md

 #### TRANSFORM

+End consumer is data analyst:
-- source data from data base
+- Load data from source to target database (  incremental load _
+- renaming  column
+- data quality test
-- renaming (lowercase column name )
+- lowercase column name
 - raw/staging/serving
-- group-by airport
+data analyst should be able to find:
 - avr number of flights delayed for arrivals and departures?
-- incremental load to target database
-- What data transformation patterns are you going to be performing?

 #### Cloud-based Solution